nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.12 Clearing all entries : `clear`

+:man_technologist: Think twice before using this.
+This action is not reversible.

 Clears all entries from the address book.

 Format: `clear`

 ### 2.13 Exiting the program : `exit`

+:man_technologist: We hope to see you again!

 Exits the program.